 c.
 The photons

-Between two electrically charged particles there is electromagnetic force.
+Between two electrically charged particles, there is the electromagnetic force.
 Photons mediate that force.

 2. The Fermions